-On 20 July 2017 the Company entered into a loan agreement with VE Sonnedix Equityco, S.L.U. (parent company) to advance all proceeds raised from the issuance of corporate bonds to the parent company.
-The redemption of loan and interest payments are directly associated with the terms of the corporate bonds, as disclosed in note 10.
-The interest is payable at 3.509% plus a margin as at 31 December 2019, and the principal repayments in the 12 months following the balance sheet date amount to EUR 3,133,819.
-The last instalment will be repaid on 31 December 2036.
+On June 22, 2016 the Company entered into an agreement with Sonnedix España Equityco, S.L.U. (formerly known Vela Energy EquityCo S.L.U.) (parent company) to advance all proceeds raised from the issuance of corporate bonds to the parent company.
+The redemption of loan and the interest payments are directly associated with terms of the corporate bonds, as disclosed in note 10.
+The interest rate of this loan is same as the one of the bonds plus a margin.

+As at 31 December 2017 the interest accrued amount to EUR 171,067, and the principal repayments in the 12 months following the balance sheet date amount to EUR 22,682,392.